Get Into the Spirit in These 7 Halloween Cities

 Princeton, NJ

-Princeton is not the typical place you might think of to visit for Halloween.
-However, the season of fall in full swing, New Jersey is one the prettiest places to visit in the fall and even better for Halloween.
-More specifically, Princeton holds an annual hometown Halloween Parade.
-People dress in their best costumes for this tradition held by the Arts Council of Princeton.
-After the parade there is many activities like fun games, and food for the rest of the night!
-This event is free and open to all as well.
+Princeton is not the typical place you might think of when it comes to famous Halloween cities.
+However, when the season of fall in full swing, New Jersey is one the prettiest places to visit and even better for Halloween.
+More specifically, Princeton holds an annual Hometown Halloween Parade.
+People dress in their best costumes for this tradition, which is held by the Arts Council of Princeton.
+After the parade there are many activities like fun games and food for the rest of the night!
+This event is free and open to all.

 Erie, PA

-For those who truly love horror and scaring themselves, Eeriebyss Factory of Terror that is the former Griswold factory, is unrecognizable.
+For those who truly love horror and scaring themselves, Eeriebyss Factory of Terror, in the former Griswold factory, is unrecognizable.
 It claims to have “over half a mile of terror, all under one roof.”
 This attraction is not for the weak stomached as it is filled with lots of jump-scares and heart-stopping sights.

 Ghost Lake at Conneaut Lake Park is another great attraction for Halloween lovers.
-With their 13 Levels of fear they have all kinds of attractions included in this event during the spooky season.
-These can include the Blood Moon Meat Market, Carnival of Rust, Rott’s Emporium, St. Lucien’s House of Evil, The Devil’s Playground, and many more.
-This is definitely a spot for the kids to be left at home and maybe even some adults!
+With their 13 Levels of Fear they have all kinds of attractions included in this event during the spooky season.
+These can include the Blood Moon Meat Market, Carnival of Rust, Rott’s Emporium, St. Lucien’s House of Evil, The Devil’s Playground and many more.

-Something family-friendly is the Port Farms Fall Festival that includes a corn maze, slides, a ball zone, hay rides, animals, and more at this amazing place!
+If you’re looking for something more family-friendly, the Fall Harvest Festival at Port Farms includes a corn maze, slides, a ball zone, hay rides, animals and more!

 Croton-on-Hudson, NY